 Benefits of Creating Visual and Interactive Content

-Visual and interactive content helps you stand out from competitors who may still be doing the same static, text-heavy materials and it helps people view you as an expert in your field, again building trust and brand loyalty.
+Visual and interactive content helps you stand out from competitors who may still be doing the same static, text-heavy materials and helps people view you as an expert in your field, again building trust and brand loyalty.
 When your prospects grow to trust you, they are more likely to convert.
-In fact, interactive content generates two times more conversions than passive content.¹ It has become a powerful way to fill your pipeline.
+In fact, interactive content generates two times more conversions than passive content.¹ It has become a powerful way to generate leads and fill your pipeline.

 Ideas for Visual and Interactive Content

-A sampling of other valuable content that can be interactive includes:
+Other valuable content that can be interactive includes:

 Infographics – Can be created in a variety of forms and made interactive through animation, scrolling effects and letting users highlight certain areas for more information.
 See a visually stunning interactive infographic of the “new” New York City skyline.

-Videos – Provide the freedom to be creative and are the best medium for telling your story.
+Videos – Offer the freedom to be creative and are the best medium for telling your story.
 They can be interactive by adding “hotspots” – tags or links in the video to supplementary information or other content.
 This SimplyDIRECT video contains a link at the end to an interactive survey.

 Calculators – Provide users with data or results based on their input.
 These tools are super easy for the user but are a clever strategy for conveying the benefits or outcomes of your product or service, such as ROI, cost or time savings, etc., without all the marketing speak.
 HubSpot’s budget planning calculator helps companies figure out their advertising ROI.